cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 The Environment Variable CYLC\_WORKFLOW\_INITIAL\_CYCLE\_POINT
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In the case of a *cold start only* the initial cycle point is passed through to task execution environments as ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT``.
-The value is then stored in workflow database files and persists across restarts, but it does get wiped out (set to ``None``) after a warm start, because a warm start is really an implicit restart in which all state information is lost (except that the previous cycle is assumed to have completed).
+At start up the initial cycle point is passed to task job environments as ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` and stored in the workflow database to persist across restarts.
+However it gets wiped out (set to ``None``) by a warm start (``cylc play --start-cycle-point`` or ``cylc play --start-task``) - which is essentially a restart that ignores prior state information.

-The ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` variable allows tasks to determine if they are running in the initial cold-start cycle point, when different behaviour may be required, or in a normal mid-run cycle point.
-Note however that an initial ``R1`` graph section is now the preferred way to get different behaviour at workflow start-up.
+The ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` variable allows tasks to check if they are running in the initial cold-start cycle point, when different behaviour may be required.
+Note however that an initial ``R1`` graph section is the preferred way to get different behaviour at workflow start-up.

+.. _HowMultipleGraphStringsCombine:

 How Multiple Graph Strings Combine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a cycling graph with multiple validity sections for different hours of the day, the different sections *add* to generate the complete graph.
-Different graph sections can overlap (i.e. the same hours may appear in multiple section headings) and the same tasks may appear in multiple sections, but individual dependencies should be unique across the entire graph.
-For example, the following graph defines a duplicate prerequisite for task C:
+Multiple graph strings add together to make the complete workflow graph.
+Recurrences can overlap, and tasks can appear in multiple graph strings.
+It is OK (but unnecessary) to define duplicate dependencies.

 .. code-block:: cylc